 The ISASecure certification program has been developed by an industry consortium called the ISA Security Compliance Institute (ISCI) with a goal to accelerate industry wide improvement of cyber security for Industrial Automation and Control Systems (IACS).
-ISASecure SSA supports this goal by offering a common industry-recognized set of system and development process requirements that drive system security, simplifying procurement for asset owners, and system assurance for system suppliers.
+ISASecure SSA supports this goal by offering a common standards-based, industry-recognized set of system and development process requirements that drive system security, simplifying procurement for asset owners, and system assurance for system suppliers.

-It is a goal for the ISASecure programs to support and align with the developing standards ISA 62443 for IACS security.
-[SSA-100] discusses the relationship between ISASecure SSA and the ISA 62443 effort.
+It is a goal for the ISASecure programs to support and align with the developing standards ANSI/ISA/IEC 62443 for IACS security.
+[SSA-100] discusses the relationship between ISASecure SSA and the ANSI/ISA/IEC 62443 effort.

 ASCI (Automation Standards Compliance Institute) will accredit private organizations to perform ISASecure SSA certification evaluations as "certifiers".
-ASCI will also recognize test tools suitable for performing CRT.
-These tools will be used by certifiers for the CRT and NST elements of SRT, and by system suppliers and system component vendors in preparation for certification.